Gifhorn: History

+The oldest verifiable source attests the existence of the city in the year 1057.
+It was located at the crossing of two then important merchant routes: the salt street (Salzstraße) being a main trading route for salt between Lüneburg and Brunswick, and the grain street (Kornstraße) transporting grain between Celle and Magdeburg.
+Market rights were certified by John, Duke of Brunswick-Lüneburg in 1275.
+Gifhorn was destroyed in the Hildesheim Diocesan Feud (1519-1523) and rebuilt afterwards.
+During the Thirty Years' War it suffered again severe destruction.
+The southern part of Gifhorn, a densely populated area, was devastated by a fire in 1669, and the northern part in 1725.
+Afterwards Gifhorn was rebuilt keeping an appropriate distance between the buildings.
+Gifhorn obtained town privileges in 1852 when it had about 2,500 inhabitants.
+During World War II the town remained undamaged.

 Education

 Schools in Gifhorn include the Humboldt Gymnasium, the Otto-Hahn-Gymnasium, Fritz-Reuter-Realschule, Dietrich-Bonhoeffer-Realschule, Albert-Schweitzer-Hauptschule and the Berufsbildenden Schulen I and II.
 Alfred-Teves-Schule, which was called Volksschule Süd between 1954 and 1958, was open between 1954 and 2010.

 Transport

-The Gifhorn rail station is in the southern part of the town.
+The Gifhorn railway station where trains from and to Hanover and Wolfsburg stop is in the southern part of the town.
+A smaller railway station, "Gifhorn Stadt" station with direct connections to Uelzen and Brunswick, is in the centre on the Brunswick–Uelzen railway line.

 In the city, the Bundesstraße 4 and 188 meet.

 The Bells Palace

 Glocken-Palast, or The Bells Palace, is a monument and large building in Gifhorn.
 It was completed after 16 years of construction, combining various Russian timber building styles.
-Its cornerstone was laid by former Russian president Mikhail Gorbachev in 1996.
+Its cornerstone was laid by former General Secretary of the Communist Party of the Soviet Union Mikhail Gorbachev in 1996.

 It was built as a centre to promote cultural exchange across Europe, following the fall of the Iron Curtain.

 The Bells Palace will host events and exhibitions celebrating peace, freedom and cultural diversity.